 Give Bapa a hug.

 Clean up my toys all by myself.

 Share my Lightsaber with Jade.
 (His baby sister.)

-Let Mom take a nap.
+Let Mommy take a nap.

-The second to last one was my favorite one that he dreamed up because it greatly amused me, but I would most like to see the final idea actually enacted.
+The second to last one was my favorite one that he dreamt up because it greatly amused me, but I would most like to see the final idea actually enacted.
 I’m not holding my breath.

 I am very excited to do this together as a family.
 I loved dreaming up ideas with him and watching him get so excited about this activity that he insisted on “writing” some of them himself.